Gilead-BioStats/gsm/tests/testthat/_snaps/LB_Assess.md

 ---

-    strMethod is not 'fisher' or 'identity'
+    strMethod is not 'funnel', 'fisher' or 'identity'

 ---